 Did you know that cats aren't equipped to digest plants and vegetables?

+Raw meat provides the moisture cats need to support their digestive tract.
 If you’re feeding your cat a sole diet of dry foods (which are typically 5-10% water) and no meat, there’s a good chance they’re dehydrated.
-Dry foods are often highly processed and in addition contain grains, starches, rice, potatoes and other fillers that cats struggle to digest, which can lead to other health issues including itchy skin, yeast infections, allergies, obesity and IBD/IBS.
+This can lead to other health issues including itchy skin, yeast infections, allergies, obesity and IBD/IBS.

 IBS and IBD - what’s the difference?

-Symptoms of IBD are similar to IBS (with the addition of a dull coat, fatigue and even depression) but are often more painful and consistent.
 IBD is also the number one cause of gastrointestinal (GI) issues in cats, which affect your cat’s ability to absorb nutrients from their food.

 While there’s no single cause of IBD, sensitivity to additives such as artificial colors, flavors and preservatives often plays a major role.